How to apply

 - Improvements to land/buildings that are not open to the general public at convenient hours

-- Projects promoting political activities, lobbying for causes, or promoting a religion
+- Projects promoting political activities, lobbying for causes

 - Animal welfare projects or overseas travel